Jie Li ☕️

 Graduate Student Intern

-June 2021 – August 2021 Berkeley, CA (remote)
+June 2021 – August 2023 Berkeley, CA (Summer)

-Teaching, Learning and Professional Development Center (TLPDC)
+Teaching, Learning and Professional Development Center (TLPDC), TTU

 Graduate Student Programmer